JoshuaMularczyk/Solar-Powered-Smartphone-Battery-Charger/README.md

 The Solar Smartphone Charger worked as expected and was able to charge smartphones, Apple and Android, during a sunny day.
 You can see more photos of the finished product on the [wiki](https://github.com/JoshuaMularczyk/Solar-Smartphone-Charger/wiki/Photos) here!

+Click [here](https://youtu.be/SS7m2UqrDPg) to watch a video demonstration of the finished project!